Home Blog Google Ads

 1. Why Google Ads is still ideal for local businesses

-3. Start with Search campaigns, not Performance Max
+3. Start with Search Campaigns, not Performance Max

 4. AI Max for Search: the new intelligence layer for local businesses